 ERC reviews all research proposals based on the following criteria:

 - The appropriateness of the research and its topic

-- The time involved for students, teachers, administration, and staff in terms of minimal disruption to instructional time
+- The time involved for students, teachers, administration, and staff, with particular focus on minimal disruption of instructional time

 The Benefit of the Research

-- Does the research offer significant benefits to the district given the time and resources required?
+- Potential for significant benefit to the district, given the cost in time and resources required

 In addition to review at the committee meeting, the appropriate district leadership and affected department staff will also review the proposal.
-Their insight and recommendations weigh in to the final decision.
+Their insight and recommendations weigh on the ERC's final decision.